Electronic Visa Update System (EVUS) Enrollment Required for Chinese with 10-Year B1/B2 Visas

 a.
 Lawyers and other third parties can help with individual or group EVUS enrollments, check EVUS status, and review and update applications.[38]
 At a minimum, arrange to review clients’ draft EVUS data before it is submitted.

 b.
-Prior to enrolling a client in EVUS, consider submitting a FOIA request to CBP to get copies of previously submitted EVUS enrollments.[35]
-And consider requesting from the State Department prior Forms DS-160, Nonimmigrant Visa Applications.
+Prior to enrolling a client in EVUS, consider submitting a Freedom of Information Act (FOIA) request to CBP to get copies of previously submitted EVUS enrollments.[39]
+And consider requesting from the State Department prior Forms DS-160, Nonimmigrant Visa Applications.[40]

 c.
 You now have at least three dates to add to your firm calendar for a client subject to EVUS: (a) visa expiration date; (b) passport expiration date; and (c) EVUS enrollment expiration date.